Global Political Crises Boil Down to Two Words: Fossil Fuels

 Over the last 163 years fossil fuels, not gold, have been the greatest source of wealth and power.
 1.7T barrels of proven reserves.
 At today’s price, $47.62, that’s roughly $81 trillion dollars of value.
 There are 1.1T tons of proven coal reserves in the world with a value of $52.60 per short ton, that’s roughly $57.9 trillion.
 Natural gas reserves are 195.2 trillion cubic meters at a value of roughly $20T at today’s price.

-Fossil fuels proven reserves’ approximate world value, today, are $1.59 quadrillion dollars.
+Fossil fuels proven reserves’ approximate world value, today, are $159 trillion dollars.

 Oil and gas drilling, without coal, make up 4.6% to 6.5% of the world economy.
 As much as $8.24T of the world’s annual gross domestic product.
 100 countries pump gas and extract oil, but only 44 produce more than 100K bbl per day.
 Only 20 produce more than 1m bbl/day.